jcbgamboa/computational_linguistics/index.md

 created/idealized by him, and I then heavily changed them for the purposes of this course).
 In these cases, if you use them, mention both of us as authors =)

+Notice that the slides have only my name because I cannot be sure that Philipp "endorses" their final form.

  * **Slides**
     * [W1 Introduction]({{site.baseurl}}/slides/01_introduction_SS2020.pdf)